vantezzen/git-dev-time/README.md

 #### --all
 By default, git-dev-time will only use commits on the current branch.
 If you want to use commits from all branches, supply the `--all` argument.

+#### Sessions
+There is a duration threshold between commits (`--max-duration`): If this threshold is reached, the time between the commits will not be counted (e.g. to not count the times when the developer has slept or took a longer break).

+These blocks of commits are called "sessions".
+You can specify a number of minutes that should be added for each session, e.g. to accommodate for the time spend before the first commit of a session was made, using `--session-begin`.

 ## License
 This project is licensed under the MIT License.